WHAT MAKE’S ME GET UP IN THE MORNING?

 I am super organised – I would not function without my to-do lists and diary!
 I also use my Blackberry when out and about so I can keep on top of things like replying to emails, so there’s less to do when I’m home.
 I’m pretty nifty at typing one handed whilst pushing a buggy, in fact most newsletter and blog articles are written whilst out walking!
 I also make sure everything is organised in the home, as I can’t work with chaos around me, things have to be tidy.
 I get up at 6 which usually gives me time to make a coffee and get a few little things sorted before the girls get up, and I have to admit I don’t get to bed as early as I’d like, but something has to give.

-HOW DO YOU KEEP YOUR ENERGY LEVELS UP?
+HOW DO I KEEP MY ENERGY LEVELS UP?

 I practice what I preach.
 I eat really well, take multivitamins and drink Aloe Vera gel, walk everywhere in the fresh air, drink green tea (I only have one cup of real coffee a day) for a pick me up when I need it.
 I make sure I chat to family and friends – I take Bella to regular toddler groups to get to socialise with other Mums.
 Above all I am happy with what I do; there’s nothing more draining than being unhappy.

-WHAT ADVICE WOULD YOU GIVE OTHER MUMS WHO WANT TO DO THE SAME?
+WHAT ADVICE WOULD I GIVE OTHER MUMS WHO WANT TO DO THE SAME?

 Mums are perfect candidates for self-employment as they are adept at multitasking, having to be flexible, and ‘just get on with it’ even when exhausted.
 We depend on ourselves so much yet many women doubt their abilities when it comes to applying the same managerial skills to paid work as they do in the home and with children.
 Bringing up children is, albeit the most rewarding job in the world, also the most challenging.
 If you have the strength to be a mother then you will be able to work for yourself.
 Go for it!